kaspermunch/PopulationGenomicsCourse/Exercises/05_population_structure/README.md

     eigenvectors$region = info[match(pca$sample.id, info$ENA.RUN),]$region
     eigenvectors$population = info[match(pca$sample.id, info$ENA.RUN),]$population
 ```
+Note: Be aware that there is only a population parameter in the metadata for the assignment.
+Also, instead of sample.id, the variable that identifies a sample is named ID, thus you will have to modify the match function accordingly.

 Let's first look at how much of the variance of the data is explained by
 each eigenvector: